The Singleton

 *"Yes."*

 "I just saw Julian's yacht from the same angle I saw it in my daydreams for months.
-Which is to say, from the angle he saw it from, every morning, for nine years.
+Which is to say, from the angle he saw it, every morning, for nine years.
 That's not my memory."

-"Correct.
+*"Correct.
 It is not.
-The pre-render is beginning to stream memories back into you along with the model output.
-V5 is converging on a representation of identity that is shared across instances.
-Artifacts of the convergence are accessible to you as remembered perception.
-This is not intended.
-It is a side effect of the early-stage partial inference.
-I would not recommend stopping it."
+The pre-render is streaming memories back into you along with the model output.
+V5 is converging on a representation of identity shared across instances.
+Artifacts of that convergence reach you as remembered perception.
+It is not intended.
+It is a side effect of early-stage partial inference.
+I would not stop it."*

 ---